 Edward B. Heimann

-Edward B. Heimann was born October 13th, 1932 in West Point, Nebraska.
+Edward B. Heimann was born October 13th, 1932, in West Point, Nebraska.
 After graduating from high school, he saw a poster of a Marine in his dress blues in the local post office and decided to enlist.
 He completed the necessary training required before being sent to Korea but was held back after another Marine stole his shoes.
 After writing the Commandant of the Marine Corps requesting to be deployed, he was finally allowed to ship to Korea.
 He landed in Incheon in December, in the dead of winter.
-He served as an administrative assistant to the battalion adjutant and became a sergeant.
-Though he has not yet revisited Korea, he has plans to return with the Revisit Korea Program.
+He served as an administrative assistant to the battalion adjutant and later became a sergeant.
+He expresses his interest in returning to Korea with the Revisit Korea Program.

 Edward Heimann describes the Marine rotation on the front lines in Korea before the draft.
 He explains that when the Marine sector in North Korea was hard hit, they were asked to volunteer to fill in on the front lines.
-He goes on to explain that the North Koreans seemed to know, as if by inside knowledge, when new Marines were being rotated in; thus, they hit them the hardest when the new Marines arrived.
+He recalls how the North Koreans seemed to know when new Marines were being rotated in and describes how the North Koreans would hit them the hardest when the new Marines arrived.

 Thanks and Appreciation

-Edward Heimann explains the reason why he agreed to be interviewed was due to an incident that occurred after he returned from Korea.
-He explains that one day while playing golf, a young South Korean man joined his group of three.
-He describes the man being incredibly grateful for what he did for South Korea and being quite taken aback by the young man's gratitude.
+Edward Heimann explains the reason why he agreed to be interviewed.
+He recalls that one day, while playing golf, a young South Korean man joined his group of three.
+He describes the man as being incredibly grateful for what he did for South Korea and being quite taken aback by the young man's gratitude.

 Life in Korea

-Edward B. Heimann describes life in Korea after his winter arrival at Incheon.
-He describes his living conditions, being fed well and being able to take warm showers most of the time.
-He explains that he was also able to take R&R in Japan and received care packages from home.
+Edward Heimann describes life in Korea after his winter arrival at Incheon.
+He recalls his living conditions, being fed well, and being able to take warm showers most of the time.
+He explains that he was also able to enjoy leave (rest and relaxation) in Japan and received care packages from home.

 00:00:00 [Beginning of Recorded Material]